shalinda-j/WebSecurityScanner/README.md

-# Web Application Penetration Testing Toolkit
+# AegisX - Advanced Web Security Testing Platform

-A comprehensive toolkit for identifying web application vulnerabilities, malware, and security weaknesses with actionable reporting.
+A comprehensive security platform for identifying web application vulnerabilities, malware, and security weaknesses with actionable reporting.

 ## Overview

-The Web Application Penetration Testing Toolkit is an advanced security assessment platform designed to help security professionals identify and address vulnerabilities in web applications.
-The toolkit combines multiple specialized modules to provide a complete security assessment solution.
+AegisX is an advanced security assessment platform designed to help security professionals identify and address vulnerabilities in web applications.
+Named after the shield of Zeus in Greek mythology, AegisX provides powerful protection through multiple specialized modules that form a complete security assessment solution.

 ## Key Features